vedph/cadmus_tgr_doc/models.md

 - [note part](https://github.com/vedph/cadmus_core/wiki/General-Parts#note) for translation, with `role`=`transl` and `tag`=language (`NotePart`).

 - [apparatus layer](https://github.com/vedph/cadmus_core/wiki/Philology-Parts#apparatus-model) (`ApparatusLayerFragment`)
-- [literary quotations layer](https://github.com/vedph/cadmus_core/wiki/Philology-Parts#quotations) (`QuotationsLayerFragment`) for apparatus fontium et locorum classicorum.
+- [literary quotations layer](https://github.com/vedph/cadmus_core/wiki/Philology-Parts#quotations) (`QuotationsLayerFragment`) for _apparatus fontium et locorum classicorum_.
 Parallel quotations entries can be grouped under a common parent quotation using the `tag` property (e.g. tagging the parent as `prisc1` and its children as `prisc1.1`, `prisc1.2`, etc.).
 This avoids replicating the quotation schema with a potentially recursive nesting and simplifies the schema with a flat list.
 - transcriptions layer (`TranscrLayerFragment`), used with different roles for:
   - paleographic transcriptions
   - glosses